Chiang Wan-an

-Chiang Wan-an (Chinese: 蔣萬安; born Chang Wan-an; 26 December 1978), also known by his English name Wayne Chiang, is a Taiwanese politician and lawyer who has served as the mayor of Taipei since December 2022.
-A member of the Kuomintang (KMT), he is the youngest mayor of Taipei in its history.
+Chiang Wan-an (蔣萬安 (Jiǎng Wàn'ān); born Chang Wan-an; 26 December 1978), also known by his English name Wayne Chiang, is a Taiwanese politician and lawyer who has served as the 14th mayor of Taipei since 2022.
+A member of the Kuomintang (KMT), he is the youngest mayor in the history of the office.

-Born to a prominent political family in Taipei, Chiang is the son of Chiang Hsiao-yen, who served as Vice Chairman of the Kuomintang from 2008 to 2014.
-Because Chiang's father claims lineage to the prominent Chiang family, Chiang is believed to be a great-grandson of Chiang Kai-shek, who ruled Taiwan after the Retreat of the Republic of China.

-Before entering politics, Chiang graduated from National Chengchi University, earned three law degrees from the University of Pennsylvania, and worked as a corporate lawyer in the United States.
-He represented Taipei City Constituency 3 as a member of the Legislative Yuan from 2016 to 2022, then ran for the mayoralty, defeating Democratic Progressive Party (DPP) candidate Chen Shih-chung.
+Born and raised in Taipei, Chiang is the son of Kuomintang politician Chiang Hsiao-yen and is considered a great-grandson of Chiang Kai-shek.
+After graduating from National Chengchi University in 2000, he earned two law degrees from the University of Pennsylvania, worked as a corporate lawyer in Silicon Valley, and founded his own law firm.
+He resigned from his law practice in 2015 in order to run for office in Taiwan.

+In the 2016 Taiwanese legislative election, Chiang won a seat representing Taipei City Constituency 3 in the Legislative Yuan, and was re-elected to the seat in 2020 for a second term.
+In the 2022 Taiwanese local elections, Chiang ran for the Taipei mayoralty, defeating former health minister Chen Shih-chung and former deputy mayor Huang Shan-shan.

-Early life and education
+Early life

-Chiang was born Chang Wan-an (章萬安 (Zhāng Wàn'ān)) on 26 December 1978 in Taipei, Taiwan.
-He is the only son of politician Chiang Hsiao-yen and Helen Huang (黃美倫 (Huáng Měilún)), and has two elder sisters.
+Chiang (Note: His birth name was Chang Wan-an (章萬安 (Zhāng Wàn'ān)).) was born in Taipei, Taiwan, on December 26, 1978.
+He has two older sisters, Chiang Hui-lan (蔣蕙蘭) and Chiang Hui-yun (蔣蕙筠), who graduated from Boston University and Emerson College, respectively.
+He is the only son of Kuomintang politician Chiang Hsiao-yen and his wife Helen Huang (黃美倫 (Huáng Měilún)).
 His father claims to be an illegitimate son of Chiang Ching-kuo, the only son of Chinese leader Chiang Kai-shek.
-Although the claim has been unrecognized by the main Chiang family, the family supported Hsiao-yen's rise in the Kuomintang.
+Although Chiang Hsiao-yen's claim has not been formally recognized by the Chiang family, the family supported Hsiao-yen's rise in the Kuomintang.
 If true, Wan-an would be a great-grandson of Chiang Kai-shek.

-Wan-an's contested familial relationship with Chiang Kai-shek, who ruled Taiwan after the Great Retreat, has been controversial due to Chiang's divisive legacy as either a symbol of anti-communism or dictatorship.
-At age six, he was introduced to Soong Mei-ling.
-However, he was unaware of his familial relation to Chiang until high school, when his father made claims of being an illegitimate son of Chiang Ching-kuo.
-Following the announcement, the family changed their surname from Chang to Chiang.
+Chiang Wan-an's contested familial relationship with Chiang Kai-shek, who ruled Taiwan after the Great Retreat, has been controversial due to Kai-shek's divisive legacy as either a symbol of anti-communism or dictatorship.
+At age six, Wan-an was introduced to Soong Mei-ling, though he remained unaware of his familial relation to Chiang Kai-shek until high school, when his father made his claims public.
+The family changed their surname from Chang to Chiang in 2005.

-After graduating from Taipei Municipal Chien Kuo High School, Chiang studied law and international relations as an undergraduate at National Chengchi University (NCCU), where he double majored in both subjects and earned both a Bachelor of Arts (B.A.) degree and a Bachelor of Laws (LL.B.) degree.
-Because he graduated at the top of his high school class, he was automatically admitted to the university.